How Kickstr works

 • 0 points — wrong tendency

-Penalty shootouts: tendency is awarded for the winning team in the knockout phase, not for the regulation draw.
+Penalty shootouts: tendency is awarded for the winning team in the knockout phase, not for the drawn result.
+The goal-difference tier can't apply in a shootout — the after-extra-time score is level, so only an exact tip (4) or the right winner's tendency (2) scores.

 Your identity is a Nostr key